OfficeDev/outlook-dev-docs/docs/add-ins/activation-rules.md

 ## Limits for rules and regular expressions

-To provide a satisfactory experience with Outlook Add-ins, you should adhere to the activation and API usage guidelines.
+To provide a satisfactory experience with Outlook add-ins, you should adhere to the activation and API usage guidelines.
 The following table shows general limits for regular expressions and rules but there are specific rules for different hosts.
-For more information, see [Limits for activation and JavaScript API for Outlook Add-ins](limits-for-activation-and-javascript-api-for-outlook-add-ins.md) and [Troubleshoot Outlook Add-in activation](troubleshoot-outlook-add-in-activation.md).
+For more information, see [Limits for activation and JavaScript API for Outlook add-ins](limits-for-activation-and-javascript-api-for-outlook-add-ins.md) and [Troubleshoot Outlook add-in activation](troubleshoot-outlook-add-in-activation.md).

 <br/>